Analysis | Trump’s election conspiracies are coming to a head — again

 That message was fine to broadcast to Fox’s audience, just not the falsehood on which it was directly predicated.
 It was okay for the former president whose dishonesty led to the riot on Jan.
 6 to suggest that the country was rightfully losing patience at being destroyed, just not for him to repeat the already accepted rationale he was using as the basis for that sentiment.

-It’s possible that Aug.
-31 will come with all of this having been resolved quietly and peacefully.
+It’s possible that we’ll get to the end of the month without incident, reaching Aug.
+31 with all of this having been resolved quietly and peacefully.
 Biden will still be president, and perhaps Lindell and Trump will give up on their crusade.
 Maybe the Arizona claims will be presented and then go “down the Memory Hole,” as will almost certainly be deserved.

 But then I remember an article I wrote on Aug.
 31, 2020, called, “The dangerous overconfidence of Trump supporters.”
 I outlined what might happen in the aftermath of last year’s election: